Tetrakern/fictioneer/ACTIONS.md

 # Actions
 The following [action hooks](https://developer.wordpress.org/reference/functions/do_action/) can be used to customize templates without the need to duplicate template files, greatly reducing the risk of them becoming outdated due to updates in the future.
 Actions can be easily added or overwritten in child themes or plugins.
 This list is probably incomplete.
 See `includes/functions/hooks/`.

+**Note:** Some actions are added conditionally in the `wp` action hook (priority 10), depending on the current page template.
+These conditional checks are not possible earlier.
+If you want to remove these actions, you need to do it in the `wp` action hook with priority 11 or later.
+This affects most actions for stories, chapters, collections, recommendations, posts, and the user profile.

 ### Example: Add Discord invite link to chapter top actions
 This is an example of how to add a Discord invite link to the chapter top actions via the the `fictioneer_chapter_actions_top_center` hook.
 The link will feature a [Font Awesome Discord icon](https://fontawesome.com/icons/discord?f=brands) and be located between the formatting modal toggle (priority: 10) and fullscreen buttons (priority: 20).
 Note that no arguments of the hook are used because we do not need any of them here.